 Final approval of dismissal rests with the University Council of UBT.
-If the decision is made to dismiss the student from the program, the Vice Dean of Graduate Studies will notify the student in writing, and the Registrar will make the proper notation on the student's record.
+If the decision is made to dismiss the student from the program, the General Director for Graduate Studies will notify the student in writing, and the Registrar will make the proper notation on the student's record.

-After a semester on probation, a decision will be made jointly by the Vice Dean of Graduate Studies and Dean and the Rector to determine whether to:
+After a semester on probation, a decision will be made jointly by the General Director for Graduate Studies, and the MBA Academic Advisor and the Rector to determine whether to: